TIBCOSoftware/snappydata/docs/reference/sql_reference/SQLFabricLanguageReference.md

 -   **[SET SCHEMA](../../reference/language_ref/ref-set-schema.html)**
     Set or change the default schema for a connection's session.
 -   **[TRUNCATE TABLE](../../reference/language_ref/ref-truncate-table.html)**
     Remove all content from a table and return it to its initial, empty state.
-TRUNCATE TABLE clears all in-memory data for the specified table as well as any data that was persisted to RowStore disk stores.
+TRUNCATE TABLE clears all in-memory data for the specified table as well as any data that was persisted to SnappyData disk stores.
 For HDFS read-write tables, TRUNCATE TABLE also marks the table's HDFS persistence files for expiiry.
 For HDFS write-only tables, TRUNCATE TABLE leaves all table data that is stored in HDFS log files available for later processing using MapReduce or HAWQ.
 -   **[UPDATE](../../reference/language_ref/ref-update.html)**
     Update the value of one or more columns.